Civil Law Partnership (BGB-Gesellschaft)

 In contrast to a GbR without legal capacity, a GbR with legal capacity actively participates in legal transactions and can establish its own rights and obligations.
 In particular also enter into company commitments.
 It can also have company assets and be entered in the company register.

-The internal company without legal capacity is primarily used to structure only internal legal relationships between the associates.
+The internal company without legal capacity, on the other hand, is primarily used to organise purely internal legal relationships between the partners.

-A GbR with legal capacity exists if the company participates in legal transactions according to the will of all partners.
-If there is no common will, the company is not a GbR with legal capacity.
-It is advisable to express the common will through corresponding agreements in the partnership agreement.
-The common will to participate in legal transactions is also presumed if the object of the GbR is the operation of a company under a joint name.
+A GbR with legal capacity exists if the company is to participate in legal transactions according to the will of all partners.
+If this common will is lacking, the GbR does not have legal capacity.
+It is advisable to expressly express the common will through corresponding agreements in the partnership agreement - the common will to participate in legal transactions is also legally presumed if the object of the GbR is the operation of a company under a joint name.

 The GbR is regulated in §§ 705-740 BGB.